kepano/obsidian-minimal/README.md

 The following features can be toggled on/off using Minimal Theme Settings plugin:

 - Background styles — multiple levels of contrast for light and dark mode, including True Black for OLED devices
-- Focus mode — hides everything but the text sidebars are collapsed
+- Focus mode — hides everything but the text when sidebars are collapsed
 - Fancy cursor — uses accent color for the cursor
 - Hide sidebar borders
 - Trim filenames